 The cherry trees loom over the sidewalk.

-The JR Chuo Line runs on the other side of the river, so the visitors can enjoy the view of the trains along with the cherry blossom.
+The JR Chuo Line runs on the other side of the river, so visitors can enjoy the view of the trains along with the cherry blossoms.

 This spot, near the Meguro River on the east side of the JR Yamanote Line Osaki Station, is known only to the local residents and office workers.

 From Osaki Station's Higashi-guchi (east exit), it is a five minute walk to Meguro River.
 With no sightseeing spots nearby, there aren't many tourists at this spot, so visitors can leisurely view the cherry blossoms.